 Data on tick occurrence and climate variables have been confronted to define climate suitability for ticks such as I. ricinus (Estrada-Peña and Venzal, 2006).
 Extrapolation to future climate projections were then derived from these suitability maps (Estrada-Peña et al., 2012; Poretta et al., 2013).
 Besides these statistical models, mechanistic models incorporating knowledge on biological processes were also developed, for instance for Hyalomma marginatum (Estrada-Peña et al., 2011) or I. ricinus (Hoch et al., 2010).
 These process-based models could allow the simulation of the impact of climate change through the effect of meteorological variables on the involved processes.
 They represent relevant tools to predict the evolution of the transmission of tick-borne pathogens such as Crimean Congo Haemorrhagic Fever Virus (CCHFV) (Estrada-Peña et al., 2013; Hoch et al., 2018) or Lyme borreliosis agents, for which the northward expansion has been simulated in North America (Ogden et al., 2008).
 More recently, Li et al. (2016) developed a mechanistic agent-based model to simulate the seasonality of Lyme borreliosis risk, estimated through the number of infected nymphs in Scotland.
 Their model predicts an increase in disease risk at higher latitude and altitude, but also in the duration of I. ricinus host-seeking season, with warmer conditions.
 Such a longer duration of the host-seeking season has also been predicted by the model developed by Hancock et al. (2011), which focused on the evolution of the timing of I. ricinus peak of abundance in response to increasing temperature.
 Processes affecting the phenology of Ixodes scapularis were identified by a study linking simulation and data collection in different sites of the United States (Ogden et al., 2018).
 These authors identified different observed patterns of tick abundance depending on the site.
 They carried out several simulations considering different scenarios regarding temperature-independent diapause and development.
 The comparison of simulation outputs with observations suggested that diapause may be a major factor to explain geographical differences in tick phenology.

 The objective of our study was to assess the differences in seasonal patterns of I. ricinus nymph abundance associated with distinct climates observed in France.
 A seven-year longitudinal study, involving monthly I. ricinus collections, was carried out at six locations in France.
 The species I. ricinus was targeted because it is responsible for major human vector-borne diseases in Europe (Lyme borreliosis and Tick Borne Encephalitis).
 This dataset allowed the fitting of statistical models of nymph abundance with time.
 Wongnak et al. (2022a) fitted a model on the same data set to explore the influence of meteorological variables on tick abundance for predictive purposes.
 Our modelling approach is complementary and aims to describe the seasonal patterns of I. ricinus by site and to relate them to climate features of the different geographical locations.
-Our objective was to assess these patterns for an average year, called typical year thereafter, by the use of the whole set of data for a given site in order to maximize the power of our estimation, thus ignoring the between-year variations in the analyses.
+Our objective was to assess these patterns for an average year, called typical year thereafter, by the use of the whole set of data for a given site, thus ignoring the between-year variations in the analyses.
 This approach can give insight into the evolution of tick phenology in relation to climate change.

 Data and models